untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-ETL-Pipeline-REST-API-dlt-vs-Airbyte-Low-code.md

 The connector code also includes an [implementation of a Python class handling OAuth 2.0](https://github.com/airbytehq/airbyte/blob/751b7af4bb2c1e520055df08aff5da33e2e44052/airbyte-integrations/connectors/source-zoom/source_zoom/components.py) in a similar fashion requiring the pipeline user to pass in the `account_id`, `client_id`, and `client_secret` via Airbyte's secret backend.

 While trying to reproduce the Zoom connector ourselves, we were also successful without the custom class and with the following YAML configuration.
-To enter a the custom grant type we needed to switch from the GUI to the YAML code.
+To enter a custom grant type we needed to switch from the GUI to the YAML code.
 ```yaml
 type: OAuthAuthenticator
 refresh_request_body: